What is Thesis Boot Camp?

 What happens after Thesis Boot Camp is over?

-Veterans Days recreate the Thesis Boot Camp magic, allowing you to find at least one day of uninterrupted writing time each month.
-Lunch is provided, and a member of the Research Training team is there to talk to about any concerns you may have.
+Veterans' Days recreate the Thesis Boot Camp magic, allowing you to find at least one day of uninterrupted writing time each month.
+Lunch is provided, and a member of the Research Training team is there to talk to through any concerns you may have.
 Veterans' Days are a great way to stay in touch with your fellow peers, and meet others in a supportive atmosphere dedicated to helping you complete your thesis.
 These days are only for past participants of Thesis Boot Camps.